devhook-io/devhook-cli/README.md

 ## `devhook monitor`

-Select the webhook you would like to monitor
+Receive and forward webhook events for the webhook you select

 ```
 USAGE